jorgeehernandez/movies/README.md

 # Tolkien Cimena

-This is a solution propuese for a simple Cinema Restful based system.
-It was created using clean architure.
+This is a solution proposed for a simple Cinema Restful based system.
+It was created using clean architure :).

 ![alt text](https://drive.google.com/uc?export=view&id=1VXUzDeVxCFvmVg4760FRneeURJWSStIU)